meganlavengood/timbre-class/docs/_posts/2024-02-06-orchestration.md

 {{site.week7}}: Analysis Symposium

 This week, we'll have no new readings.
 Instead, everyone will collaborate on an analysis project.
 We will analyze one of my favorite orchestral pieces, *Rite of Spring* by Igor Stravinsky (1913).
-A score and recording are available on Teams.
+Materials are available on Teams in a folder titled `Analysis Symposium materials`.

 I've selected two movements for us to focus on.
 I'd like groups to work together on the following movements: